-- Remove the fire grate by lifting it up and out of the firebox. - 2.
-Remove the bottom baffle by lifting the back edge of the baffle and sliding it forward to remove it from the firebox (see Fig 16). - 3.
-Lift up the top baffle and lift off the two brick retaining brackets see Fig 17. - 4.
-Remove the side bricks by angling out the back edge see Fig 18. - 5.
-Bend the clips on the top baffle that protrude through the front frame to allow for it to drop down into the firebox so that it can be removed see Fig 19.
+- Remove the fire grate by lifting it up and out of the firebox. - Lift up the back of the bottom baffle and push it back to release it from the side locating tabs - see Fig 16.
+Remove the baffle from the firebox. - 3.
+Lift off the two brick retaining brackets see Fig 17. - 4.
+Remove the side bricks by angling out the edge closest to the centre of the firebox see Fig 18. - 5.
+Bend the clips on the top baffle that protrude through the front frame to allow for their removal from the fromnt frame see Fig 19. - 6.
+Remove the top baffles by angling up on one side to allow to drop into the firebox.